 - Configure all replications, reusing the existing replica .vmdk files as initial copies.

 - (Optional) If you cannot redeploy the vSphere Replication appliance, use the VAMI to connect vSphere Replication to the original vCenter Server instance.

 If you use the VAMI solution, you must repeat the steps each time that you change the vSphere Replication certificate.

 - Reconnect the ESXi host to vCenter Server.

 - Connect to the VAMI of the vSphere Replication server at https://vr-server-address:5480 .

-- Type username:password@vcenter_server_address in vCenter Server Address, where username and password are credentials of the vCenter Server administrator.
+- Enter username:password@vcenter_server_address in vCenter Server Address, where user name and password are credentials of the vCenter Server administrator.